fatiando/community/GOVERNANCE.md

 ## Changes to this document

-We will hold an annual meeting dedicated to discussions of The Project governance.
-At these meetings, we will review governance documents, including this document, and the overall goals and direction of The Project.
-Anyone is welcome to join these meetings.

 The authority to change the governance model is held by the Steering Council.
-Any changes to the governance model will be done in a consensus building process between the Steering Council, BDFL, Project Contributors and the Community.
+Any changes to the governance model will be done in a consensus building process between the Steering Council, Package Maintainers, and the Community.

 Suggestions to governance processes can always be raised in the interim through